Kyriosity/use-dev/README+/projects/AbcChrono/README.md

 📆 Calendar selection: when applicable and optional\
 📱 Absolute year calculated from selection (epoch year, century etc.)\
-🔄 circa: optional mark to specify delta in the input unit
+🔄 circa, optional mark to specify delta in the input unit

 ---